Graylag-PD/Goose-Belt-Purger/README.md

  - 8x M3x8 SHCS
  - 1x M3x16 SHCS
  - 1x M3x20 SHCS
  - 2x M3x20 FHCS

+If your board has option to supply 5V to fan outputs, you may get 6V motor version.
+If you have just 24V output, get 12V motor and use less than 50% PWM
+Initial tests have shown, that optimal speed under load is 12rpm or less, so you may try as low as 15 rpm version.

 # Build instructions
 To be done...
 But really, it is quite simple, you can assemble it based on pictures or look into the CAD data

 # Electrical connection
 Connect DC motor to any free power output on your board.
-Fan output should be fine.
+Fan output is recommended.
 If you can, consider supplying it with 12V or even 5V to limit motor heating.
 If not, make sure to compensate with PWM.
 > [!IMPORTANT]
 > DC motor is a strong inductive load, which means it will produce large voltage spikes, which unless treated WILL destroy your boards mosfet or even MCU.
 A sufficiently dimensioned Schottky flyback diode across board output is the bare minimum, but I also recommend adding a RC snubber to motor terminals.
 > As for diodes, some boards have them already included (for example BTT Octopus), some rely just on a diode in a mosfet, which is generally not sufficient.
 Consult your boards schematic, use your best judgement and when in doubt, ask someone.